 Once the gut becomes compromised it can set off a chain reaction of immune responses which can lead to autoimmune diseases such as inflammatory bowel disease (IBD), celiac disease (CD), autoimmune hepatitis, type 1 diabetes (DM1), multiple sclerosis (MS), and systemic lupus erythematosus (SLE) (7).

-Just like in other diseases, as TJ weaken, the intestinal barrier begins to erode, leaving the body exposed and susceptible to bacterial antigens.
+Just like in other diseases, as TJ weakens, the intestinal barrier begins to erode, leaving the body exposed and susceptible to bacterial antigens.
 These foreign invaders can lead to an immune response which autoimmune conditions (8).

 Different factors can attribute to having a leaky gut.

-Having a close relative who has leaky gut will give someone a great risk for having the same condition.
+Having a close relative who has a leaky gut will give someone a great risk for having the same condition.
 However, when there is a genetic link it must be activated by an environmental trigger.
 Toxins (taken in through the skin or orally), high antibiotic use, chemicals (in food and products), or a poor diet high in processed foods and sugar and low in fiber can lead to getting an autoimmune disease (7).